Bruce Jacob: Military service

 In 1959 and 1960 Jacob spent six months on active duty in the U.S. Army at Ft.
 Jackson, South Carolina, for basic training, clerk-typist school, and work as a clerk typist and court reporter for special court-martial proceedings.
 He graduated and was commissioned a second lieutenant, infantry, from the officers' candidate school of the Florida National Guard, Camp Blanding, Florida in 1962.
 Subsequently, he transferred to the Judge Advocate General's Corps of the U.S. Army Reserve.
 In 1971 he resigned from the Army Reserve with the rank of captain.

-Family

-He is married to the former Ann Wear, of Lakeland, Florida and they have three children – Bruce Ledley Jacob, Lee Ann Gun, Brian Edward Jacob, and 10 grandchildren.
-Bruce and Ann live in South Pasadena, Florida.
-His email address is jacob@law.stetson.edu.